dperkosan/eshop/README.md

 ---------------

 - [x] Move "Shop Api Plugin" into project
-- [ ] "Shop Api Plugin" customization for "Vue storefront API"
+- [ ] "Shop Api Plugin" customization for "Storefront API"
-- [ ] Creating platform for "Sylius" in "Vue storefront API"
+- [ ] Creating platform for "Sylius" in "Storefront API"
 - [ ] Creating of "Data pump" in "Sylius" that will copy data from MySql into Elasticsearch
 - [ ] Synchronisation between MySql and Elasticsearch (on every create, insert, update and delete)
 - [ ] Disable front shop